electricimp/Usb/docs/DriverDevelopmentGuide.md

 This class represents attached USB devices.
 Please refer to the [USB specification](http://www.usb.org/) for details of USB devices' descriptions.

-Typically, applications don't use device objects directly, but they can use by drivers to acquire required endpoints.
+Typically, applications don't use device objects directly, instead they use drivers to acquire required endpoints.
 Neither applications nor drivers should explicitly create USB.Device objects &mdash; they are instantiated by the USB Drivers Framework automatically.

 When using the USB Drivers Framework, all management of USB device configurations, interfaces and endpoints **must** go through the device object rather than via the imp API [**hardware.usb**](https://developer.electrcicimp.com/api/hardware/usb) object.